zaius/docs/lib/learn/basics/03_the-wercker-cli.md

 [wercker.yml](/learn/wercker-yml/01_introduction.html) files for your projects.

-> Currently go, python, nodejs and ruby are support in the detect
+> Currently go, python, nodejs and ruby are supported in the detect
 > command

 The *build* and *deploy* commands execute these pipelines locally.
 Using